TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 `click on submit and click on run with the default 10 periods`
 Here we can see a more visual-friendly graph than on the terminal.
-We have the output from the terminal in the section of model status shown on the right, as well as the scatterplot at the bottom.
+We have the output from the terminal in the section of model status shown on the right, as well as the scatter plot at the bottom.

 Basically, we keep the workflow consistent throughout both terminal and web.
 This should just be a brief overview to get you know we have the web option to get to show your models!